nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Model.java`](../src/main/java/seedu/address/model/Model.java)

 ```
-The `Model` component,
+The `Model` component

-* stores a `UserPref` object that represents the user's preferences.
+* The 'Model' component stores a `UserPref` object that represents the user's preferences.
-* stores the Task Manager data.
+* The 'Model' component stores the Task Manager data.
-* exposes a `UnmodifiableObservableList<ReadOnlyTask>` that can be 'observed' e.g. the UI can be bound to this list
+* The 'Model' component exposes a `UnmodifiableObservableList<ReadOnlyTask>` that can be 'observed'
-  so that the UI automatically updates when the data in the list change.
+   e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
-* does not depend on any of the other three components.
+* The 'Model' component does not depend on any of the other three components.
 ```

 ### 3.5.
 Storage component